nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 Logging levels range from **DEBUG**, which logs all activity, to **ERROR**, which logs only errors.

 * **0**: DEBUG: All activity; the most detailed logging.
-* **1**: INFO:  Activity such as user logins and file activities, warning, errors, and fatal errors.
+* **1**: INFO:  Activity such as user logins and file activities, plus warnings, errors, and fatal errors.
 * **2**: WARN:  Operations succeed, but with warnings of potential problems, plus errors and fatal errors.
-* **3**: ERROR: An operation fails, but other services and operations continue.
+* **3**: ERROR: An operation fails, but other services and operations continue, plus fatal errors.
 * **4**  FATAL: The server stops.

 By default the log level is set to **2** (WARN)..
 Use **DEBUG** when you have a problem to diagnose, and then reset your log level to a less-verbose level as **DEBUG** outputs a lot of information, and can affect your server performance.